 The Terraform output indicates the sequence of activities it performed to provision this resource and install the Nginx.
 The activities can be summarized below.

-To verify if the Nginx was installed successfully, open up the browser and access the home page with the public IP address displayed.
-If you are able to see the Nginx landing page, it means we have successfully used file and remote-exec provisioners to install the same.
+To verify if the Nginx was installed successfully, open the browser and access the home page with the public IP address displayed.
+If you can see the Nginx landing page, it means you have successfully used file and remote-exec provisioners to install the same.

-When provisioners enable us to execute any command in the future target resource, it means a lot of power and responsibility.
+When provisioners enable us to execute any command in the future target resource, it involves considerable power and responsibility.
 It opens up huge scope for activities that can be performed on the OS and application layer.
 There is no tracking or accountability for these actions.

-If, for some reason, the provisioner tasks fail to run on a few machines, just increases the overhead of identifying them and deploying a workaround.
-Gaining an understanding of why a particular provisioner did not work on a set of machines can be very difficult and is highly hostile.
-Simply because there are several factors that are potentially unique to each resource.
+If, for some reason, the provisioner tasks fail to run on a few machines, this increases the overhead of identifying them and deploying a workaround.
+Gaining an understanding of why a particular provisioner did not work on a set of machines can be very difficult and is highly hostile because there are several factors potentially unique to each resource.

 In a way, provisioners extend into the space of configuration management software but with low confidence.
 It is recommended to rely on software built for configuration management – like Chef, Puppet, Ansible, etc. – for such tasks.
 These tools have better control over configuration management, credential management, and better security standards.